stefan22/nghkng/proj2/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-> to select with from which module to generate:
+> to select from which module to generate:
+> i choose to create another module for material, same level as app.module and now everytime i generate a component need
+> to specify module - maybe time to fix this.

 ```
     ex: